 The Office of Fraternity and Sorority Life offers several classes throughout the year.
 Brief descriptions of each of these courses as well as who to contact with interest can be found below.

 FSL academic courses provide fraternity & sorority members the opportunity to receive academic credit while exploring leadership, inclusion, and/or their role in addressing interpersonal violence within a fraternity/sorority context.
-All FSL courses are discussion based classes in which students reflect on their ability to create positive and lasting change within their individual organizations and our entire community.
-If you know students that would benefit from any of our FSL courses, please recommend them by completing the Course Recommendation Form.
+All FSL courses are discussion-based, allowing students to reflect on their ability to create positive and lasting change within their individual organizations and our entire community.
+If you know students that would benefit from any o FSL courses, recommend them by completing the Course Recommendation Form.

 - IU 273

 This class is designed as an introductory leadership development course aimed at examining leadership within the context of fraternity and sorority life.
 The course begins with an exploration of the unique aspects of fraternity and sorority, specifically: organizational ritual and values, organizational identity and culture, and a shared commitment to growth and development.
 Emphasis is placed on understanding personal leadership identity and style.
 Values, characteristics, and developmental tasks as a foundation for continued leadership development will also be examined.
 The purpose of the course is to reflect on one’s ability to create positive and lasting change within a fraternity or sorority and more broadly.